WMDF Main Event, Summer

 Eudora Stage

 The unique backdrop of the “Koukaido” Old Town Hall holds a triple star award from the Michelin Green Guide Japan.
-There is no actual physical stage, so the performers use an intimate space in front of the building, close to the audience.
-The site is darker than usual, and the lit backdrop gives a unique experience for all.
+There is a concert hall on the second floor that we sometimes use, but WMDF also creates an intimate space in front of the building, close to the audience.
+This stage is darker than usual, and the lit backdrop gives a unique experience for all.
 The star name for this stage is “Eudora”, from the Greek for “generosity”, our hope.
 Entry to this stage requires no pass or ticket, and the stage runs from after 19:30 every night.
 Please come and sample the WMDF atmosphere!

 DSC_4411